Webhook Trigger

 Example

-6. In GitHub, point the webhook to your deployed URL with content type application/json
+4. In the Stripe Dashboard, point the webhook to your deployed URL

 {{ webhook.body.repository.full_name }}